WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 The HW2Scene is responsible for managing it's object pools, performing basic collision detection, moving the background, keeping track of the player's score, and updating the UI.
 Playing animations, handling collisions, and updating the state of our actors (player, mines, bubbles, lasers) is delegated to each actors AI component.

 ## Part 1 - Playing Animations
-In HW2, the player's sprite should respond to various game events by playing its different animations.
+In HW2, there are two animated sprites; the player and the mine.
+Each animated sprite should respond to various game events by playing its different animations.

-- When the player takes damage from any source (mine or suffocation) the player's sprite should play its `HURT` animation if it's not already playing.
+- When the player takes damage from any source (mine or suffocation) the player's sprite should play its `HIT` animation if it's not already playing.
-- When the player's health reaches 0, the player should play its `DYING` animation.
-After the `DYING` animation has been played, the player's sprite should play its `DEAD` animation.
+- When the player's health reaches 0, the player should play its `DEATH` animation.
 - Otherwise, the player should play it's `IDLE` animation, if it's not already playing.
+- When the mine collides with the player, the mine should play it's `EXPLODING` animation.
+- Otherwise, the mine should play it's `IDLE` animation.

 All `AnimatedSprites` in Wolfie2D expose an AnimationManager that can be used to play animations associated with an animated sprite.
 ```typescript